-Data Theft Explained
+Data Theft – An Overview

-Data theft can occur for many reasons, however, common scenarios are when an employee is soon to be leaving a company for a competitor or to start their own rival business.
+This type of theft can occur for many reasons, however, common scenarios are when an employee is soon to be leaving a company for a competitor or to start their own rival business.

-The digital information may also normally remain within the confines of company premises or may be accessible to an employee from other locations, such as for home working or during work related travel.
+The information may also normally remain within the confines of company premises or may be accessible to an employee from other locations, such as for home working or during work related travel.

 Such activity can also make the prevention and identification of data theft difficult, however, the use of computer and mobile phone forensic techniques can allow for the examination and investigation of a device to determine whether evidence exists to support or form the basis of disciplinary proceedings or an employment tribunal.

-An examination and investigation of devices used by the employee suspected of taking confidential company digital information can provide the evidence required to form the basis of criminal or civil proceedings against them.
+An examination and investigation of a computer or mobile phone used by the employee suspected data theft can provide the evidence required to form the basis of criminal or civil proceedings against them.

-We are also aware of common techniques used by individuals to transfer or disseminate company data and the methods that are often used by those individuals to hide such activity.
+We are also aware of common techniques used by individuals in the theft, transfer or disseminate company files and information and the methods that are often used by those individuals to hide such activity.